+The Group believes that water is a limited and valuable resource and is indispensable to us as well as to society and the environment.
+Therefore, we are committed to conforming with principles of water conservation in our business operations.
 During the Reporting Period, we have not encountered any problems in sourcing water that is fit for purpose.
 We provide our employees with proper training and put up water conservation reminders in the canteen and toilets to raise awareness of water conservation among our employees.
 In addition, we regularly inspect water tanks to identify potential leaks or overflows and repair dripping faucets in a timely manner to avoid wastage.

-The Group believes that water is a limited and valuable resource and is indispensable to us as well as to society and the environment.
-Therefore, we are committed to conforming with principles of water conservation in our business operations.
-In addition to the implementation of some regular water conservation measures, such as putting up water conservation posters and regular inspection of water facilities, we have set up a leading group for water conservation ("Leading Group") in Shenyang Park Outlets.
+We set out the water conservation goal for the next year for Park Outlet business during the Reporting Period and implemented a series of regular water conservation measures, such as putting up water conservation posters and conducting regular checking of water facilities.
+We also carried out trials and execution of "Water Conservation Leading Group" ("Leading Group") in Shenyang Park Outlets.
 Headed by the general manager of Shenyang Park Outlets, the Leading Group strictly carries out various water conservation tasks, and expects to work together with all employees to achieve the goal of effectively reducing water consumption.
 During the Reporting Period, the Leading Group completed the following tasks:

-- Made use of water conservation appliances - Promoted water conservation awareness among employees and visitors through LED displays, broadcasting and knowledge contests - Established a computer-aided management model to monitor water consumption in real time - Recycled waste water - Replaced single pipe constant temperature water supply system with double pipe water supply system
+- Made use of water conservation appliances - Promoted water conservation awareness among employees and visitors by organizing various promotion activities in water conservation promotion week and on World Day for Water - Established a computer-aided management model in each department to monitor water consumption in real time - Recycled waste water, such as encouraging employees to collect waste water with a bucket for floor cleaning - Replaced single pipe constant temperature water supply system with double pipe water supply system